 1. Make roasted tomatoes

-Roasting tomatoes is a great way to concentrate their flavor and makes them more versatile.
+Roasting tomatoes is a great way to concentrate their flavour and makes them more versatile.
 You can use roasted tomatoes in pasta dishes, pizzas, and soups or just eat them as a side dish.

 To roast tomatoes, simply cut them in half, drizzle them with olive oil and some seasonings, and bake at 400 degrees for 20-25 minutes.
-You could also explore making sundried tomatoes or tomato powder for a long-term storage option.
+You could also explore making sun dried tomatoes or tomato powder for a long-term storage option.

 2. Freeze them for later